Geographical Information of a post

 How geographical information is stored

 Each related point is stored as one entry of the _related_point metadata key.
-Each entry is an object with all the information retrieved by the geocoder.
+Each entry is an object with all the information retrieved by the geocoder or, when using AI georeferencing, by the AI model.

 Here is an example of two entries related to the same post, that could be get using: